GLP-1 Lawsuits & FDA Enforcement Tracker

 Primary sources: Federal Register notice 2026-08552 (91 FR 23431) · FDA press announcement, April 30, 2026

-On April 1, 2026, FDA clarified its position: semaglutide and tirzepatide are not on the 503B bulks list or the current shortage list, meaning 503B outsourcing facilities already lack a legal basis to compound these drugs from bulk substances.
+On April 1, 2026, FDA clarified that semaglutide and tirzepatide do not currently appear on the 503B bulks list or FDA's drug shortage list.
+FDA's position is that, under Section 503B, outsourcing facilities generally may not compound drug products from bulk drug substances unless the substance appears on the 503B bulks list or the drug is on FDA's shortage list.
 The April 30 proposal would make this exclusion explicit and formal in the Federal Register.

 Under Section 503A, state-licensed pharmacies may still compound patient-specific prescriptions with a documented, individualized clinical need — but cannot compound drugs that are "essentially a copy" of a commercially available FDA-approved product without that specific justification.